DinheroDevelopmentGroup/modular-minecraft-proxy/src/m3/README.md

 <!--
-  I probably won't actually make this into its own repo don't think that because there is a README.md file, it's its own git repo.
+  I probably won't actually make this into its own repo.
+  Don't think that because there is a README.md file, it's its own git repo.
 -->